Bharathrajzero/Slotify/README.md

 ## License

-Distributed under the terms of the MIT License.
-See `LICENSE` for details.
+This project is licensed under the MIT License © 2026 Bharath Raj, AlphaGroup .